TaCo Tablet Control

 Send levels to buses can be locked to prevent accidental changes.
 To do this navigate to either the Stem or Aux pages.
 Engage the padlock to lock, and disengage to unlock.

-The Screen Query option allows users to query a path from TaCo, and use all of the console's Fader Tiles to display the contributions.
+The Screen Query page (MENU > QUERY) allows users to query a path from TaCo and use all of the console's Fader Tiles to display the contributions.

-Once the tablet is connected to the console, tap Awaiting Authorisaton and tap Accept with then choose the desired Aux to control.
+When connecting TaCo to the console, tap Awaiting Authorisation in the console's Remote page and tap Accept with then choose the desired Aux to control (see Connecting TaCo to SSL Live section above).

-Aux Mode always displayed contributing Channels and Stems in Compressed Query mode.
+Aux Mode always displays contributing Channels and Stems in Compressed Query mode.

 There are display options for TaCo to help the user customise how paths are displayed.
 These settings are in MENU > SETUP.